StillNotWorking/LMS-helper-script/README.md

 are several aliases (command shortcut) that simplify the control of the LMS system with short single word commands rather than typing 'sudo systemctl [command] logitechmediaserver' + a few shortcuts to directories used by lms.<br />
 How to implement aliases: https://github.com/StillNotWorking/LMS-helper-script/blob/main/lms_bash_aliasesREADME.md

+#### cover.html
+are an exsample how to make custom visualization for any LMS player using html and java.
+Think lcd screen in a pickture frame and so on.

 ---------------------------------------------------------------

 To run a bash script simply type: '$ bash [scriptname]' or 'sudo bash' if needed.<br />